tasusu/tasusu.github.io/talks.rst

     - **Spectral Sparsification of Hypergraphs**

-      ISMP 2024 (also presented at IPCO 2024 for our paper "Online Algorithms for Spectral Hypergraph Sparsification")
+      ISMP 2024 (same as "Online Algorithms for Spectral Hypergraph Sparsification" at IPCO 2024)

       .. raw:: html